Kietpawpan/carbon/README.md

     Note over RFD: Reforestration
 ```
 ## Carbon Reduction Evaluator
 Potential carbon reduction contributed by the Kaeokla for You project was evaluated using Carbon Reduction Evaluator (CRE), a web app for evaluating the potential atmospheric carbon reduction and the potential carbon emission reduction due to the reuse of plastic cups for seed cultivation and reforestration.
-The app was deployed at https://esc.mnre.go.th/app/co2/, of which the underlying concepts and assumptions are given below.
+The app was deployed at https://esc.mnre.go.th/app/co2/, of which the major underlying concepts or assumptions are given below.

 The carbon outcomes of the Kaeokla for You project were characterized as follows: